l1990790120/l1990790120.github.io/content/about.md

   Graduated with MS in Computer Science specialized in machine learning and AI, MA in Economics and BA in Political Science.
   Currently I am master data engineer at Capital One.
-Previously I was senior data engineer at Deloittte building streamlined and automated machine learning pipeline to shorten data science's experiment to production time.
+Previously I was senior data engineer at Deloitte building streamlined and automated machine learning pipeline to shorten data science's experiment to production time.
   <br><br>
   While not building new stuff, I enjoy thinking how to better software and